The Differences Between Writing And Talking Matter As A Comedian

 Probably the fastest way to hit a wall when it comes to producing comedy material that works is to sit down with a blank sheet of paper and try to “dream up” or write funny jokes or material for a stand-up comedy act.

-What usually happens is referred to as “writer’s block”.
+What usually happens is referred to as “writer’s block.”
 Interestingly enough…

-There doesn’t seem to be any sort of similar condition known as “talker’s block”.
+There doesn’t seem to be any sort of similar condition known as “talker’s block.”

 Note: All comedy material should be written down for structuring and formatting to assist in reaching the laughter generation levels needed to move ahead as a comedian.
-This is completely different than attempting to somehow “fabricate funny” from a blank piece of paper.
+This is completely different from attempting to somehow “fabricate funny” from a blank piece of paper.

 Reaching The Goal

-In order to make continuing progress as a comedian you will need to be able to ultimately generate an average of 4-6+ laughs for every performing minute.
+In order to make continuing progress as a comedian, you will need to be able to ultimately generate an average of 4-6+ laughs for every performing minute.
 To be even more specific, you will need to generate an average of 18+ seconds of laughter each performing minute.

 If you choose to take the “conventional” writing approach to producing jokes or stand-up comedy material, the chances are very good you will not reach the needed goal and here’s why: